ManiMozaffar/awesome-resumes/README.md

 - ### About Me
     - ✅ **Write about 2-4 lines**
     - ✅ **from third person view perspective**
-        - I am a developer a backend developer with 5 years experience 👎
+        - 👎 I am a developer a backend developer with 5 years experience cc
-        - A backend developer with 5 years experience 👍
+        - 👍 A backend developer with 5 years experience
     - ✅ **Highlight your key skills and areas of expertise**
-        - An experinced backend developer with 5 years experience 👎
+        - 👎 An experinced backend developer with 5 years experience
-        - An experinced backend developer with a years of experience using microservice and service orinted design 👍
+        - 👍 An experinced backend developer with a years of experience using microservice and service orinted design
     - ✅ **Emphasize your unique related value proposition or memberships**
-        - Contributed to the development of several open-source Python projects, including Django Rest Framework and Pandas. 👍
+        - 👍 Contributed to the development of several open-source Python projects, including Django Rest Framework and Pandas.
     - ✅ **Using academic address is better than using public address like gmail**
-        - example@academicinstitution.edu 👍
+        - 👍 example@academicinstitution.edu
-        - example@gmail.com 👎
+        - 👎 example@gmail.com
     - ✅ **Use hyperlinks for your contract information**
     - ✅ **Must include linkedin, and maybe github or alternative platforms**
     - ✅ **A good photo is better than no photo, and no photo is better than bad photo.
 Good photo is considered as you wearing a professional clothes, such as suit.**
     - ❌ **Don't Share personal information such as age, religion, political views, or exact address information**
-        - A 22 years old experinced backend developer 👎
+        - 👎 A 22 years old experinced backend developer
-        - A backend developer with 5 years experience 👍
+        - 👍 A backend developer with 5 years experience
     - ❌ **Don't Include irrelevant information or hobbies**
-        - Passionate about psychology 👎
+        - 👎 Passionate about psychology
-        - Passionate about open sources contribution 👍
+        - 👍 Passionate about open sources contribution
     - ❌ **Don't Use unprofessional language or tone**
-        - Really interesting helping out with open-source stuff.
-Like for serious, super pumped about it 👎
+        - 👎 Really interesting helping out with open-source stuff.
+Like for serious, super pumped about it
-        - Passionate about open sources contribution 👍
+        - 👍 Passionate about open sources contribution

 - ### Work Experience
     - ✅ **Use bullet points**
-        - ................ 👎
+        - 👎 ................
-        - • ................ 👍
+        - 👍 • ................
     - ✅ **Start with your most recent or current position and work backwards**
     - ✅ **Use bullet points to list your responsibilities and achievements for each job, you can testify this by asking how and why and if it answers then it's a good responsibilities and achievements.**
-        - • Refactored the backend's code 👎 (Why?)
+        - 👎 • Refactored the backend's code  (Why?)
-        - • Improved beter coding readability, easier maintenance and development 👎 (How?)
+        - 👎 • Improved beter coding readability, easier maintenance and development  (How?)
-        - • Refactored the backend's code for beter coding readability, easier maintenance and development👍
+        - 👍 • Refactored the backend's code for beter coding readability, easier maintenance and development

     - ✅ **Quantify your achievements with specific metrics or numbers, when possible**
     - ✅ **Focus on your contributions to the company or team, not just your day-to-day tasks**
-        - • Completed daily tasks and maintained project timelines 👎
+        - 👎 • Completed daily tasks and maintained project timelines
-        - • Contributed to the development of a new product, improving team efficiency and reducing production costs by 15% 👍
+        - 👍 • Contributed to the development of a new product, improving team efficiency and reducing production costs by 15%
     - ✅ **Highlight any promotions, leadership positions, or additional responsibilities you took on**
     - ✅ **Tailor your bullet points to match the requirements of the job you are applying for**
         - Example: Applying to a frontend job
-        - • Refactored the backend's code for beter coding readability, easier maintenance and development 👎
+        - 👎 • Refactored the backend's code for beter coding readability, easier maintenance and development
-        - • Improved coding readability by refactoring some codes with providing proper documenantion 👍
+        - 👍 • Improved coding readability by refactoring some codes with providing proper documenantion
     - ❌ **Don't exaggerate or embellish your accomplishments, but also don't be too modest**
-        - • Single-handedly developed and launched a new product that generated millions in revenue 👎
+        - 👍 • Single-handedly developed and launched a new product that generated millions in revenue
-        - • Collaborated with a team to develop and launch a new product that generated significant revenue 👍
+        - 👍 • Collaborated with a team to develop and launch a new product that generated significant revenue
     - ❌ **Avoid using vague or generic language, and be specific about what you achieved**
-        - • Managed a project to completion 👎
+        - 👎 • Managed a project to completion
-        - • Successfully led a cross-functional team to complete a project ahead of schedule and under budget, resulting in a 20% increase in productivity 👍
+        - 👍 • Successfully led a cross-functional team to complete a project ahead of schedule and under budget, resulting in a 20% increase in productivity
     - ❌ **Don't list every job you've ever had - only include relevant experience that showcases your skills and achievements**